Margaret Wansey Colfox1

 Last Edited=4 Sep 2007

-Evan Hering Hare lived at London, England.1 He was invested as a Fellow, Royal College of Surgeons (F.R.C.S.).1 He graduated with a Master of Arts (M.A.).1
+Evan Hering Hare lived at London, EnglandG.1 He was appointed Fellow, Royal College of Surgeons (F.R.C.S.)1 He graduated with a Master of Arts (M.A.)1

 Child of Evan Hering Hare